antonmi/job_reactor/README.markdown

 ```
 Run 'application.rb' in one terminal window and 'worker.rb' in another.
 Node connects to distributor, receives the job and works.
 Cool!
 But it was the simplest example.
-See 'examples' directory and read the wiki (coming soon).
+See 'examples' directory and read 'advanced usage'(coming soon).

 Features
 =============